British Open Betting News and Notes

 By Matt Fargo

-While the thought is that the Majors are dominated by the world's best players, that has hardly been the case.
-Of the last 19 Majors, there have been 18 different winners with Rory McIlroy being the only two-time Major winner.
+Of the last 22 Majors, there have been 18 different winners with Rory McIlroy, Phil Mickelson, Bubba Watson and Martin Kaymer being the only two-time Major winners.
 Not since 2008 has there been a repeat major winner.
 Padraig Harrington is the last player to do so, winning The Open Championship and PGA Championship back-to-back.
-It will be up to Justin Rose this week to break that streak after capturing his first Major at the U.S. Open last month.
+It will be up to Kaymer this week to break that streak after capturing his second Major at the U.S. Open last month.

-American players had won three straight Majors after Webb Simpson's victory at the 2012 U.S. Open but since then, the American's are zero for their last four.
-History could be on their side as since 1995 at St. Andrews, Americans have won 11 of the 18 Open Championships.
-However, recent history is not on their side as Stewart Cink is the lone American to win The Open Championship over the last six years when he won in 2009 in a playoff over Tom Watson at Turnberry.
+American players had won three straight Majors after Webb Simpson's victory at the 2012 U.S. Open but the American's went 0-4 in the next four.
+Since then though, U.S. players have captured three of the last four.
+History could be on their side as since 1995 at St. Andrews, Americans have won 12 of the 19 Open Championships.
+However, just two of the last seven winner have been Americans, Stewart Cink in 2009 and Phil Mickelson last year.

 Recommended Tournament Win Five Pack at The Open Championship (all for One Unit)